brennama/GeekGigs/README.md

 - Confirm Docker is running by clicking the Docker icon in the menu bar.

 ### Clone the Repository
-- Open a new terminal (or iTerm) window or tab.
+- Open a new terminal window (or tab).
 - Create the following local directory if it does not already exist:

 ```